Records are a way to introduce structured data into your team.

 Define record type data

-Since the incoming event data structure varies from one story to another, you need to define the incoming data for each record column.
+Since the incoming event data structure varies from one story to another, you need to define the incoming data for each record field.
 Before starting, ensure the capture record tool is connected to an incoming action.

 Choose the record type from the drop-down list